citizenlabsgr/community/governance/articles_incorporation.md

 ### Article I

 The name of this corporation shall be Citizen Labs.
-The business of the corporation may be conducted as Citizen Labs GR or Citizen Labs Grand Rapids.

 ### Article II